lapsumchan/MVMR-cML-SuSiE/README.md

 ```
 step3.res <- mvmr.cml.susie.step3(step2.res$mvdat, step2.res$invalid.idx, step2.res$theta.vec, rho.mat)
 ```
+which resembles that of a SuSiE output.
+The key is that

 # TLDR

 Step 1 of MVMR-cML-SuSiE narrows down the set of promising metabolites from 249 to 43 after applying Bonferroni correcction.
 The harmonized data for MVMR analysis is stored in `mvdat`, while the UVMR-estimates for the 43 exposures and the list of invalid IVs (their corresponding indices) identified in step 2 are stored in `theta.vec` and `invalid.idx` of the `step2.res` list, respectively.